Nunatsiavut: Land disputes

-The Labrador Métis Nation (LMN) filed a challenge to Nunatsiavut's claim in the Supreme Court of Newfoundland and Labrador.
-The federal government has also suggested that the LMN join Nunatsiavut.
+The Labrador Métis Nation (LMN), unsuccessfully filed a challenge to Nunatsiavut's claim in the Supreme Court of Newfoundland and Labrador.
 The LMN's original land claim included all of Labrador south of Nain.

-The Makivik Corporation had their claim to the coast between Killiniq Island and Voisey's Bay accepted in 1993 and later asked the federal government not to ratify Nunatsiavut's claims since it overlapped with their claim.
+The Makivik Corporation had their claim to the coast between Killiniq Island and Voisey's Bay accepted in 1993; it later asked the federal government not to ratify Nunatsiavut's claims since it overlapped with their claim.